pierreaubert/spinorama/README.md

 # What is a spinorama set of graphs?

-It is a way to understand quickly a speaker properties.
+It is a way to understand quickly a speaker properties, how it will sound.

 Here is an example: